lyu-ai/agentok/website/docs/legal/privacy.md

 ### Introduction

-Thank you for using FlowGen ("we", "us", or "our").
-We are committed to protecting the privacy of all users ("you") of our website [https://platform.flowgen.app](https://platform.flowgen.app)("Site") and our services ("Services").
+Thank you for using Agentok Studio ("we", "us", or "our").
+We are committed to protecting the privacy of all users ("you") of our website [https://studio.agentok.ai](https://studio.agentok.ai)("Site") and our services ("Services").
 This Privacy Policy explains how we collect, use, disclose, and safeguard your information when you visit our Site and use our Services.

 ### Information We Collect